Yosemite National Park in Tuolumne County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the National Historic Landmarks series list.
 A significant historical year for this entry is 1987.

 Location.
 37° 52.692′ N, 119° 22.045′ W. Marker is in Yosemite National Park, California, in Tuolumne County.
-Marker can be reached from Tioga Pass Road, on the left when traveling east.
+It can be reached from Tioga Pass Road, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Yosemite National Park CA 95389, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Civilian Conservation Corps (approx. 0.6 miles away); Yosemite Ghost Mines (approx. 5.8 miles away); Tioga Pass Road (approx. 6.4 miles away); Bennettville (approx. 7.6 miles away); Avalanche! (approx. 7.9 miles away); Olmsted Point (approx. 7.9 miles away); a different marker also named The Tioga Pass Road (approx. 8.7 miles away); Would-Be Miners and Occasional Tourists (approx. 8.7 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies: Civilian Conservation Corps (approx. 0.6 miles away); Yosemite Ghost Mines (approx. 5.8 miles away); Tioga Pass Road (approx. 6.4 miles away); Bennettville (approx. 7.6 miles away); Avalanche! (approx. 7.9 miles away); Olmsted Point (approx. 7.9 miles away); a different marker also named The Tioga Pass Road (approx. 8.7 miles away); Would-Be Miners and Occasional Tourists (approx. 8.7 miles away).
 Touch for a list and map of all markers in Yosemite National Park.

 More about this marker.
 Parsons Memorial Lodge is accessed by trail from the Lambert Dome parking area at Tuolumne Meadows.